siddharth201/MyNotes/AI_ML/Modules/Module-3-MathsforML/LinearAlgebra/Chapter-4/Part-6-WhyDistanceAloneIsNotEnough.md

 And this sets up the next important question:

+> We want to use these distances to evaluate whether a decision boundary is good — but there is a mathematical problem with simply using the absolute distance.

+That is exactly what we will solve in:

 # **Part 7 — From Signed Distance to Margin**

-Here we will connect this quantity to the idea of **margin** and finally understand why a classifier would want the two classes to have a larger gap between them.